energywebfoundation/ocn-tools-elia/README.md

 These variables are:

-- `TOKEN_A` - the OCPI credentials TOKEN_A which allows the party to connect to an OCN node
+- `OCN_TOKEN_A` - the OCPI credentials TOKEN_A which allows the party to connect to an OCN node
-- `SIGNER_KEY` - the private key used to sign the OCN registry listing
+- `OCN_IDENTITY` - the private key used to sign the OCN registry listing
-- `SPENDER_KEY` - [optional] the private key which will pay the transaction fee for adding the party to the OCN registry (same as `SIGNER_KEY` if not provided)
+- `OCN_SPENDER` - [optional] the private key which will pay the transaction fee for adding the party to the OCN registry (same as `SIGNER_KEY` if not provided)

 #### Token A